Updated March 6, 2020

 - In a separate post, I share Tips for Guests with Cognitive Disabilities and Special Needs.

 - For information on the DAS pass, please refer to the Disneyland website.
 I don’t share details online because the system is wildly abused and those in need often get turned down due to others taking advantage of the system.
 (I have personally witnessed guests coaching friends on how to make their child ‘seem’ autistic to qualify.
-That situation, and several others, have scarred me, as I have a sister with a chronic illness and disabilities who truly needs the pass.)
+That situation, and several others, have scarred me, as I have a sister with a chronic illness and disabilities who truly needed the pass.)

 - Parade routes accommodate guests in mobility vehicles.
 I recommend viewing near it’s a small world to avoid the chaos of Main Street and around the hub.
 There is much more room near it’s a small world to set up.